Tuesday, September 30, 2014 · by Tamara Aparton

 San Francisco, CA — A nightclub security guard who armed himself for protection against a threatening patron has been cleared of gun charges after two juries failed to convict him, San Francisco Public Defender Jeff Adachi announced today.

 San Francisco Superior Court Judge John K. Stewart on Friday dismissed two misdemeanor gun charges against Xavier Johnson after jurors announced the same day they were deadlocked 11-1 for acquittal.
 The case had been retried by prosecutors after the first jury hung in April.
-Johnson, who was charged with possession of a concealed weapon and possession of a loaded gun, faced up to a year in jail.
+Johnson, who was charged with possession of a concealed weapon and possession of a loaded gun found at his own gun safes bellflower ca, faced up to a year in jail.

 The dismissal ends a two year legal nightmare for the 24-year-old aspiring police officer with no criminal record, said his attorney, Deputy Public Defender Kimberly Lutes-Koths.